 U.S. News & World Report ranks the Terry College’s BBA program at 31st in the nation (19th among public business schools).

-The University’s graduate programs continue to rank among the best in the nation, according to the U.S. News & World Report's 2013 edition of America's Best Graduate Schools.
-The School of Public and International Affairs tops the list ranking 4th among graduate schools of public affairs.
+The University’s graduate programs continue to rank among the best in the nation, according to the U.S. News & World Report's 2015 edition of America's Best Graduate Schools.
+The School of Law is ranked 29th overall and among the top 11 public law schools in the nation.

 The University of Georgia continues to be one of the best values in public higher education in the nation.
-Top value and low debt at graduation earned UGA 15th-place status on Kiplinger Magazine’s list of 100 best values among public colleges and universities.
+Top value and low debt at graduation earned UGA 10th-place status on Kiplinger Magazine’s 2014 list of 100 best values among public colleges and universities.